mozilla/network-pulse-api/README.md

 Simply run `python reset_database.py` and the steps mentioned above will be run automatically.

 **Note:** This does wipe *everything* so you will still need to call `python manage.py createsuperuser` to make sure you have a super user set up again.

+## Migrating data

+To migrate data, export JSON from the Google Sheets db, and save it in the root directory as `migrationData.json`.
+Then run `python migrate.py`.
+This generates `massagedData.json`.
+In `public/migrate.html`, update the endpoint to be the address of the one you're trying to migrate data into.
+If it's a local db, leave as is.
+Spin up a server from the `public` folder on port 8080.
+Log in to your API using Oauth (either the hosted site or `test.example.com:8000` if doing this locally)
+Visit `http://test.example.com:8080/migrate.html`, paste the contents of `massagedData.json`, and submit.
+It will process the entire array of entries one at a time, POSTing them to the server.
+Check your developer console and network requests if it doesn't complete after a minute or two.